 The intensity of the rainfall has increased over the past few years and storm damages are increasing annually.
 In future, a catchment management strategy will be complied after the finalisation of 1:100 year flood-lines which is in progress for all the rivers and streams in the municipality.
-The 1:100 year flood-lines for Mbombela and Kanyamazane are completed, and the balance will be done in future depending of the availability of funds.
+The 1:100 year flood-lines for Mbombela and Kanyamazane are completed, Msogwaba in process and the balance will be done in future depending of the availability of funds.

-There is also an urgent need for attenuation ponds in the municipality to decrease the high volumes of stormwater in the streams.
+There is also an urgent need for attenuation ponds in the municipality to decrease the high volumes of stormwater in the streams and many streams must be rehabilitated.